DBZFighter0418/DBZFighter0418/ReadMe.md

 ###

-<p align="left">✨ Creating solutions (and the occasional bug) since 2018<br>📚 I'm currently learning more about cybersecurity, cloud infrastructure, and automation<br>🎯 Goals: Continue blending software engineering with IT/OT security and automation<br>🎲 Fun fact: I’ve worked on both industrial OT networks and full-stack web apps – a bit of both worlds!</p>
+<p align="left">✨ Creating solutions (and the occasional bug) since 2018<br>📚 I'm currently learning more about cybersecurity, cloud infrastructure, and automation<br>🎯 Goals: Continue growing my skills in the cybersecurity space<br>🎲 Fun fact: I’ve worked on both industrial OT networks and full-stack web apps – a bit of both worlds!</p>

 ###